theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 Another part of the module addresses digitalization and servitization.
 Here, participants engage with the shift from product-centered business models toward service-based, usage-oriented, or performance-oriented value creation.
 This connects well with questions of digital transformation, customer relationships, and product-service systems.

-On the second day, I facilitate the MIT Sloan simulation **Platform Wars**, developed by John Sterman.
+On the second day, I facilitate the MIT Sloan simulation Platform Wars, developed by John Sterman.
 The simulation allows participants to experience platform market dynamics in a concrete way.
 Working in teams, they make strategic decisions on console pricing, royalties for complementors, and subsidies for initial game development.
 In the debriefing, we discuss reinforcing feedback loops, direct and indirect network effects, complementors, installed base, lock-in, and winner-take-all dynamics.

 From a teaching perspective, I value this format because it combines conceptual input, discussion, simulation-based learning, and transfer to participants’ own organizational contexts.
 This is particularly useful in executive education, where participants bring substantial professional experience and can immediately connect theoretical frameworks to strategic transformation challenges.